GrissomErick/MogulCoders/README.md

 UNC Coding Boot Camp - CritterSitters - Project #02 (Node, Express, Handlebars)
  <p></p>

-**Project Description** - CritterSitter is a full-stack web application that ??.
+**Project Description** - CritterSitter is a full-stack web application that helps:
+1. Find the Pet lovers to get the part time work and opportunity to be sitter with pets.
+2. Helps Pet owners to connect with Pet sitters when they need help.

 ## Application Heroku Link
 The link below will give you direct access to CritterSitter web application using your web browser via the Heroku web service.
 (NOTE: There will be a momentary delay when first accessing the Heroku servers.)